 Your understanding of what the universe is all about changes as you proceed further along the path towards enlightenment.
 As your vantage point or perspective changes, you begin to understand more and more of “how it is.”
 With this greater understanding comes greater compassion… an acceptance of “how it is”… an ability to see the divine plan in everything, even in your failings and failings of others.

 What is important is that you get your house in order at each stage of the journey so that you can proceed.
-“If some day it be given to you to pass into the inner temple, you must leave no enemies behind.” – de Lubicz
+“If someday it is given to you to pass into the inner temple, you must leave no enemies behind.” – de Lubicz

 This getting straight not only applies to people but to things as well, such as favorite music, disliked foods, special treats, avoided places, all your toys, etc. Everything must be rerun through your compassion machine.
 You must revisit, at least in meditation, all your old attachments and re-see them in the light of the Spirit.
 As you do, they fall away…unless, of course, the attachment to them is so strong that you are not able yet to re-see them with pure compassion.
 To stumble in that way on the path merely indicates the work yet to be done.
 Thus it gives direction to your sadhana, which is to work on those desires that cause you to stumble, by bringing them into the light of mantra or the witness until they fall away on their own.